Camping Kettle Choices: Top Picks for Your Next Adventure

 - Lighter weight

-- Smaller and more portable
+- Smaller and easier to pack

 What are the advantages of using a battery-operated kettle while camping?